ESA title

 Photo credit: ESA/J. Mai

-Here at 'ESOC', teams are trusted to fly the missions that no one else in Europe can: the ‘first-of-their-kind’, experimental flights that explore our planet provide critical data on climate and the environment, or take Europe beyond Earth – toward the Sun, to the Moon, to Mars and far into the Solar System.
+At ESA’s European Space Operations Centre – established in 1967 – teams are trusted to fly the missions that no one else in Europe can: the ‘first-of-their-kind’, experimental flights that explore our planet, missions that provide critical data on climate and the environment, or take Europe beyond Earth – toward the Sun, to the Moon, Mars and far into the Solar System.

-The independent capability to fly Europe’s missions for planetary science, Earth observation, astronomy, fundamental physics, exploration and space safety is crucial to our autonomy as a space power.
+The independent capability to fly Europe’s missions for planetary science, Earth observation, astronomy, fundamental physics, exploration and space safety is crucial to European autonomy as a driving force in space science and innovation.

-The Centre is home to ESA's Space Safety programme, focussed on the hazards in space that threaten everything modern society makes possible: space debris could make economically vital Earth orbits unusable and destroy satellites; approaching asteroids could impact our planet; and solar activity endangers satellites and astronauts as well as potentially damaging sensitive civil infrastructure, such as power grids on Earth.
+The Centre is home to ESA's Space Safety programme, focussed on mitigating the hazards in space that threaten modern society: space debris could make economically vital Earth orbits unusable and destroy satellites, asteroids could impact our planet, solar activity endangers satellites and astronauts, as well as potentially damaging sensitive civil infrastructure, such as power grids on Earth.

 Exploring Jupiter